rhasanbd/Handcrafting-MLP-using-NumPy/README.md

-In this notebook series, we  create a single hidden-layer MLP for performing **Binary Classification** on a synthetic dataset.
+In this notebook series, we will create a single hidden-layer MLP for performing **Binary Classification** on a synthetic dataset.
 The backpropagation algorithm is implemented using the batch Gradient Descent.

-- We will use only the NumPy python library for creating the MLP model.
+We will **use only the NumPy python library** for creating the MLP model.
+For the implementation, the notebooks provide pseudocode description of the backpropagation algorithm.
+A user will have to provide the NumPy implemention.

 ## MLP Architecture